Blogging for Real Estate Agents

-Every agent in the office had a website and at least a couple 300-word “articles” in the tab marked “Blog”.
+Every agent in the office had a website, and at least a couple of 300-word “articles” in the tab marked “Blog.”

-Most of them don’t earn a dime from their blog.
-Or even their entire website.
-There are just as many reasons to not have a blog as there are reasons to.
-Before you waste your time attempting a blog, make sure it is right for you, your business, your personal style, and your goals.
+Most don’t earn a dime from their blog—or even their entire website.
+There are just as many reasons not to have a blog as there are reasons to.
+Before you waste time attempting a blog, ensure it is right for you, your business, your style, and your goals.

-Here’s what to weigh before deciding on blogging as your lead generation strategy of choice.
+Before deciding on blogging as your lead generation strategy, here’s what to weigh.

-If these don’t appeal to you or your style, consider and compare it to other lead generation strategies.
+If these don’t appeal to you or your style, consider and compare them to other lead-generation strategies.

-Before starting a blog, you need to build your house on the
+Before starting a blog, you must build your house on the

 Your foundation is your website.

 How to choose and set up a website is beyond the scope of this guide.
-But it’s important to do an inventory of what website you are using and ensuring it is going to work for blogging, SEO, and get you to your desired destination.
+But it’s important to inventory your website, ensure it will work for blogging and SEO, and get you to your desired destination.

-It does you no good to build traffic to a website that you are going to lose if you switch providers, or they change their terms, or you change brokers.
+It does you no good to build traffic to a website that you will lose if you switch providers, or they change their terms, or you change brokers.

-As a general rule, I recommend using sites that are built on WordPress for blogging.
-Or, you can build your own WordPress site reasonably easily without any technical knowledge at all!
+As a general rule, I recommend using sites built on WordPress for blogging.
+Or, you can quickly create your WordPress site without technical knowledge!

-Sites I generally don’t recommend using to blog include many of the big platforms, many of which are focused on conversion, buyer search, and your funnel, and not so much ranking on Google for organic traffic.
+Sites I generally don’t recommend using to blog include many big platforms, many focused on conversion, buyer search, and your funnel, and not so much ranking on Google for organic traffic.

 So you have a new blog!
-Here are some important steps to consider in order to start getting traction:
+Here are some essential steps to consider to start getting traction: